Why Every Christian Student Needs Mind Games

 There are several reasons young adults leave the church, and many of them jettison their faith as well.
 The biggest reason is that their questions and doubts—which started in junior high school—were not answered by their parents or youth leaders.

-Another reason is that don’t believe Christianity is true.
+Another reason is that they don’t believe Christianity is true.
 Immersed in a cultural brine of religious lies and deceptions, they don’t know what the truth is and why biblical Christianity blows the false ideas and religions away.

 A third reason is that they caught their unbiblical beliefs and practices from their parents and other adults in the church.
 It turns out that Mom and Dad were almost as pickled in the cultural brine as their kids!